Agascoss/alx-low_level_programming/0x0A-argc_argv/README.md

 1. Silence is argument carried out by other means (function prints number of argument passed)

-2. The best argument against democracy is a five-minute conversation with the average voter
+2. The best argument against democracy is a five-minute conversation with the average voter (prints all argument received)

-3. Neither irony nor sarcasm is argument
+3. Neither irony nor sarcasm is argument (multiplies two numbers)

 4. To infinity and beyond
 5. Minimal Number of Coins for Change